 Garden Club of Celebration is open to all residents of Celebration, past and present regardless of race, creed, color, gender, sexual orientation, marital status, age, disability, religion, national origin, political opinions or affiliations.

 There are three easy ways to join The Garden Club of Celebration.

-- Come to a meeting, pay your dues $30 per person, $40 per couple and you can join straightaway and enjoy our Club
+- Come to a meeting, pay your dues $15 per person and you can join straightaway and enjoy our Club

 - Contact us via the website and pay on-line.

 The general nature and object of this non-profit Corporation shall be – to organize themselves into a non profit association for the purpose of engaging in activities which are charitable, educational and scientific within the means of Section 501 c (3) of the Internal Revenue Code of 1954.

 Specifically the purposes of the Club are as follows